rananna/back-to-the-future-timecircuits/readme.md

 Solder all components together as per the schematics. **Pay close attention to the I2C bus wiring and jumper settings for each display.** Double-check all connections before applying power.

-### 4. Prepare the LittleFS Partition
+### 4. Prepare and Upload the Web Files (LittleFS)

-1. Create a folder named `mp3` in the root of your project's `data` folder.
-2. Copy your sound files into the `mp3` folder.
-You can now use descriptive names like `time_travel.mp3` or `acceleration.mp3`.
+1. Place your MP3 sound files inside the `data/mp3` directory in the project folder.
 The firmware will automatically find them on boot.
-3. Upload the `data` folder to your ESP32 using the "ESP32 Sketch Data Upload" tool in the Arduino IDE.
+2. With your ESP32 connected, go to `Tools > ESP32 Sketch Data Upload`.
+This will upload the entire `data` folder (containing the web UI and sounds) to the ESP32's LittleFS partition.

 ### 5. Flash the Firmware

-Upload the main sketch (`back-to-the-future-timecircuits.ino`) to your ESP32 using the Arduino IDE.
+Upload the main sketch (`back-to-the-future-timecircuits.ino`) to your ESP32 using the standard "Upload" button in the Arduino IDE.

 ### 6. WiFi Configuration

-1. On first boot, connect to the `timecircuits` WiFi network.
+1. On first boot, connect your computer or phone to the `timecircuits` WiFi network.
 2. A captive portal window should automatically appear.
 If it doesn't, manually navigate to `http://192.168.4.1` in your browser.
 3. Use the portal to connect the device to your home WiFi network.